flozender/MobileJournal/README.md

 ﻿# NotesMobile
-Working on this in an effort to learn Flutter app development with a NodeJS Backend
+Working on this in an attempt to learn Flutter app development with a NodeJS Backend